FortiGate

 end

-For IPsec, reduce the DPD retry count and retry interval settings to accelerate the detection of dead remote gateways.
-For example, by setting the retry count and retry interval to 2 and 10, respectively, the time Fortigate takes to detect a dead gateway is reduced to 30 seconds: a 10 second idle time plus 20 seconds from two unanswered DPD messages.
+Reducing the DPD retry count and retry interval settings can accelerate the detection of dead remote gateways.
+For example, by setting the retry count to 2 attempts and the retry interval to 10 seconds, the time FortiGate takes to detect a dead gateway is reduced to 30 seconds: a 10-second idle time plus 20 seconds from two unanswered DPD messages.

 Very often in scenarios with SD-WAN and ADVPN, BGP is configured on top of the IPsec tunnel.
 By default, FortiGate does not bring a peering down if the outgoing/binding interface is down.
 Instead, FortiGate actually waits for the hold time to expire.